saliWd/distance/ProjectNotes.md

 ## TODO

+1. upgrade to segger 4.42 on home
-1. distance 'calibration' (change the value at 0m)
+1. distance 'calibration' (change the value at 0m): measure the power at 1m, add 41 dBm to this value.
+The value is a signed 8 bit integer (0x12 is interpreted as +18dBm, 0xEE is interpreted as -18dBm).
 1. nRF beacon for Eddystone does not work on the S6 (Error 22).
 Did work once though, on the Huawei maybe?
 1. ¿adapt windows beacon display?
 Should display nothing, if type is not eddystone.
 Have to change only the output, not the beacon class or whatnot.
    * +Better setup / -Will not be used in the end / +Will learn about BLE etc. / +Better setup compared to Android studio (which cannot run on simulator, for bluetooth access I guess) / --> will give it another try